konveyor/konveyor.github.io/content/Forklift/InstallingForklift/prereqs.md

 Follow the steps below to obtain the SHA-1 fingerprint of a vCenter host in order to create a Secret CR.

 **Procedure**
-1. Run the following command:
+1. Run the following command.
 ```
 $ openssl s_client \
     -connect <vcenter_host>:443 \ (1)